wingardchris/my_website/content/en/contact/index.md

 +++
-title = "Contact Chris Wingard"
+title = "About Chris Wingard"

-type = "contact"
+type = "about"
 +++

 I received my JD/MBA with Honors from Boston University and now work as an Associate at Morgan Lewis.
 I'm admitted to practice law in Massachusetts and Pennsylvania.